2019 Great New England

 Day 1, Sat, July 13 – Visit Russ and Ann

 By doing the first part of the trip with Russ and Ann, the start date is going to be up to them (July 13).
 Fly up a few days early to visit with them.
 Going then would maybe make it easier for another possible trip to the Maine Mineral and Gem Museum on Monday.
 I’m looking forward to that – besides the great pleasure of seeing Ann and Russ.

 Arrive in Boston about 3:05 and take the Logan Express shuttle to Framingham with Russ picking me up there about 4:15, and going on to Mendon for a few days.

 Day 2-3, Sun-Mon, July 14-15 – Russ and Ann

-Have Friday-Monday nights with Ann and Russ, with Monday for the possible drive up to the Maine Mineral and Gem Museum (but that is NOT "required.")
+Have Saturday-Monday nights with Ann and Russ, with Monday for the possible drive up to the Maine Mineral and Gem Museum (but that is NOT "required.")

 Day 4, Tue, July 16 – Transfer to Boston – Pre-Cruise Night